Partial entity update in data factory

 In the

-field, enter the variable of the user who initiated the process instance —${initiator}
+Assigneefield, enter the variable of the user who initiated the process instance —${initiator}. -

 In the

-field, enter the edited data that needs to be signed —${submission('editPersonalProfile').formData}
+Form data pre-populationfield, enter the edited data that needs to be signed —${submission('editPersonalProfile').formData}.

 2.10.
 Modelling script task for the forming of an object with updated data